JackiePease/15-minute-liverpool/_posts/2020-07-18-first-look.markdown

 * Adrian's isochrone maps, as mentioned before: [trips.mcqn.com](trips.mcqn.com)

-* The 15 minute city repository in Github/Liverpool-UK: [https://github.com/Liverpool-UK/somebody-should/issues/35](https://github.com/Liverpool-UK/somebody-should/issues/35) - lots of opportunity for people in Liverpool to get involved if they're interesteed
+* The 15 minute city repository in Github/Liverpool-UK: [https://github.com/Liverpool-UK/somebody-should/issues/35](https://github.com/Liverpool-UK/somebody-should/issues/35) - lots of opportunity for people in Liverpool to get involved

 * And 2 articles on Paris: one from [Forbes](https://www.forbes.com/sites/carltonreid/2020/01/21/phasing-out-cars-key-to-paris-mayors-plans-for-15-minute-city/#5ccba7706952) and [this one](https://annehidalgo2020.com/wp-content/uploads/2020/01/Dossier-de-presse-Le-Paris-du-quart-dheure.pdf) (in French) from the site of Paris mayor Anne Hidalgo.